-Students seeking to enroll in an Open Enrollment, Magnet, or Selective Enrollment school or any other program outside of their attendance area must apply following the <a href="mailto:Boards Admission Policy for Magnet, Selective Enrollment and Other Options for Knowledge GoCPS Schools and Programs https://policy.cps.edu/download.aspx?ID=82, and the annual Elementary and High School Guide issued by the Office of Access and Enrollment and the OAE Guidelines to Address Potential Barriers for STLS Students in Navigating the Application Process (for homeless students and unaccompanied youth only).
+L. Application and Admission to Open Enrollment, Magnet and Selective Enrollment Schools and Programs https://policy.cps.edu/download.aspx?ID=82, and the annual Elementary and High School Guide issued by the Office of Access and Enrollment and the OAE Guidelines to Address Potential Barriers for STLS Students in Navigating the Application Process (for homeless students and unaccompanied youth only).